envato/envato-theme-check/readme.txt

 == WP CLI Support ==
 * `wp theme review list` to list all themes
 * `wp theme review check <themename>` to review a theme
+* `wp theme review active` to review the active theme

 == Changelog ==
 = 20151211.1 =